Hypnotherapy for Blushing – Case Study

 Jonathan Arnold – age 27

-I really did not know where to turn but knew that I needed to learn to control my blushing so I looked on the internet and found Alix Needham.
+I really did not know where to turn but knew that I needed to learn to control my blushing.
+So I looked on the internet and found Alix Needham.
 Alix helped my to understand what my blushing and anxiety was all about.

-Alix’s comments on controlling facial blushing.
+Alix’s comments on controlling facial blushing

 Blushing is often caused by emotional stress, fear and embarrassment.
 For some people the fear of blushing can get to a state where they try to avoid all social situations.
 In the case of Jonathan, he felt confident with people he knew well.
-However, when faced with meeting new people, women or authority figures, he felt pertrified.
+However, when faced with meeting new people, women or authority figures, he felt petrified.
 He was sure that he would go red and the other person would notice his blushing and judge him.
 The more he thought this way the more tense and agitated he became.
 He was caught up in a vicious circle of anxiety that was spoiling his life.

 Using hypnotherapy, I was able to help Jonathan to understand the root cause of his blushing problem.
 Deep down he felt ashamed that his parents had divorced and was taking responsibility for the breakdown on himself.
 At some level he felt deeply flawed and felt that new people could see through him as someone not good enough.
 During the sessions of hypnotherapy we were able to reprogramme Jonathan’s mind so as not to react to the trigger situations by blushing.
 Emotional freedom technique helped to reduce his stress and anxiety and to boost his self-confidence.
-He became able to acknowledge the many good points about himself and stopped avoiding social situations.
+In addition he became able to acknowledge the many good points about himself and stopped avoiding social situations.
 After three sessions his blushing had disappeared.